AmariTard/MicroMouse/README.md

 I hope you find this useful, it would be updated.

 Thanks!

-Team 9 (Amari, Ram Vargas, todocono, molly, Eric, Cici Xue)
+Amari, Ram Vargas, todocono, molly, Eric, Cici